 “Running a recording studio is impossible while they work,” Kearns wrote in an email to fans in March 2017.
 “I can't survive the one to two years of time it will take them to complete the project.”

 While Kearns landed in the Mojave Desert near Joshua Tree, Portland native Rob Stroup, another scene mainstay, saw rising costs—including property taxes and utilities that made it difficult to affordably price his services—and took to drier climes as well, leaving behind his 8 Ball Studio for Truth or Consequences, N.M.
-(Look for the desert destination Turtle Medicine Recording Studio in the near future!)
+(Look for the desert destination Cosmic Turtle Sound Studios in the near future!)
 Yet, many studio bosses are attempting to stick it out amidst the changing city.

 It’s no surprise that construction on SE Division has impacted Larry Crane’s storied Jackpot!
 Recording Studio, including reduced parking, more vehicle traffic and, most significantly, the creation of “undue noise and ground vibration that has almost stalled out work,” Crane says.
 There was no advance notification from the city or developers “regarding when or what would be happening directly across from our business,” and increased density could lead to more noise complaints, Crane notes.